From the Quantum Breakdown Model to the Lattice Gauge Theory: Dynamically connected subspaces

-The typical Krylov subspace with a high density of fermions is illustrated in Fig. \ref{fig:PXP}.
+An interesting Krylov subspace with a high density of fermions is illustrated in Fig. \ref{fig:PXP}.
 This corresponds to the half-filling case, where the reference state has fermions at odd sites.
 Within the Krylov subspace generated by this reference state, we can introduce a new gauge generator:

 Then all the states in this subspace satisfy